JessicaGarson/record-collecting/README.md

 # Solving the Problem of Buying the Same Record Many Times with MongoDB Stitch and GitHub Pages

 I collect vinyl records but every so often I buy a record I already own.
 I created a site where I can see the records I already own.
-This tutorial will walk you through how to make (this site)[http://jessicagarson.com/record-collecting/].
+This tutorial will walk you through how to make [this site](http://jessicagarson.com/record-collecting/).

 ![Records I Own](https://res.cloudinary.com/dkibchpur/image/upload/v1526325958/records%20I%20own.png)